 Another permit is the “Api Nampa conservation area entrance fee” which costs 3000 Nepalese rupees per person and 500 Nepalese rupees for the citizens of SAARC (South Asian Association for regional cooperation) country.

-The Mount Api base camp region is one of the remotest and least developed regions of Nepal. although the region is widely visited during the season of collecting the medicinal herbs called “Yarsagumba” (caterpillar fungus) so, some tiny huts are built for that purpose, besides that there is not any such facility like teahouse or guesthouses along the trail where you can find the lodging and fooding similar like you can find in other popular trekking regions of Nepal.
+The Mount Api base camp region is one of the remotest and least developed regions of Nepal. although the region is widely visited during the season of collecting the medicinal herbs called “Yarsagumba” (caterpillar fungus), some tiny huts are built for that purpose, besides that, there is not any such facility as a teahouse or guesthouses along the trail where you can find the lodging and food similar like you can find in other popular trekking regions of Nepal.

 So, for this trekking, you need to be sufficient with tents and supplies.
-Moreover, there are not any electricity, Wi-Fi, banks, and hospital services nearby so I need to carry proper insurance for emergency evacuation.
+Moreover, there is not any electricity, Wi-Fi, banks, or hospital services nearby so I need to carry proper insurance for emergency evacuation.